Hendy/umbraco-look/README.md

 	TagQuery = new TagQuery() {

 		// all of these tags must be present
-		AllTags = new LookTag[] { new LookTag("size", "large") }, // constructor overload for group, tag params
+		AllTags = TagQuery.MakeTags("size:large"),

-		// at least one of these tags must be present AnyTags = TagQuery.MakeTags("colour:red", "colour:green", "colour:blue") // helper syntax to make LookTag[]
+		// at least one of these tags must be present (if single tag, then it's deemed mandatory as per AllTags) AnyTags = TagQuery.MakeTags("colour:red", "colour:green", "colour:blue")

 		// none of these tags must be present
-		// 'not' always takes priority ('not' always takes priority - any query contradictions will return an empty result with message)
+		// ('not' always takes priority, any query contradictions will return an empty result with message) NotTags = TagQuery.MakeTags("colour:black"),
-		NotTags = new LookTag[] { new LookTag("colour:black") }, // single string constructor (using delimeter)

 		GetFacets = new string[] { "colour", "size" } // return facet counts for all tags in the colour and size groups },